kubeflow/website/content/en/docs/pipelines/multi-user.md

 `$HOME/.config/kfp/context.json`.
 After setting a default namespace, the SDK methods default to use this namespace if no namespace argument is provided.

-We also provide a helper method that saves a user namespace as default context in config file `$HOME/.config/kfp/context.json`.
-After setting a default namespace, the SDK methods default to use this namespace if no `namespace` argument provided.

 ```python
 import kfp
 client = kfp.Client(...)